 More on the German Anaerobic Digestion Scene from Around the Web

 AD Industry Gives Back to the Communities Where they are Installed

-Renewable energy installations, and bioenergy in particular, are praised with giving a lot back to the communities where they are installed.
-Apart from jobs – there are 119,900 people employed in the bioenergy sector in Germany – they add to the districts’ commercial tax income, often generate income from land leases, bring business to local companies, and save on expenses for imported fossil fuels.
-Kern says that Neuhardenberg, a village close to the Polish border with a population of 2,700 and sandy, low-yield soils, is seeing just such benefits from Odega’s new plant.
+Renewable energy installations, and bioenergy, in particular, are praised for giving a lot back to the communities where they are installed.
+Apart from jobs – there are 119,900 people employed in the bioenergy sector in Germany – they add to the districts' commercial tax income, often generate income from land leases, bring business to local companies, and save on expenses for imported fossil fuels.
+Kern says that Neuhardenberg, a village close to the Polish border with a population of 2,700 and sandy, low-yield soils, is seeing just such benefits from Odega's new plant.

 Germany has Embarked on the Quest to Decarbonise its Economy

 Germany's project to decarbonise its economy (the Energiewende or energy transition) while at the same time quitting nuclear power has so far focused mainly on the electricity sector.
 Renewables covered roughly a third of the country's power consumption in 2015.
 But while wind and solar PV fluctuate with the weather, posing logistical challenges for the grid, biomass could be controllable in much the same way as conventional power sources.
 As a rule, biomass is used to fuel small combined heat and power (CHP) plants, meaning it's also making a significant contribution to a shift to renewables in the heating sector – which has so far lagged behind power in the race to ditch fossil fuels. via www.cleanenergywire.org

 Biogas Energy Potential

 Currently less then one percent of the potential benefits from AD are being used.